Web Design, Development, Maintenance, SEO, Email Marketing, Ventura CA

 9. Relevancy

-In November news broke that one of the Obama campaign’s most successful fundraising email contained the simple subject line, “Hey.”
+One of the Obama campaign’s most successful fundraising email contained the simple subject line, “Hey.”

 It’s a bold move, but try testing a subject line that’s not relevant to the email’s content.
 You might be surprised by the results.